LuchoNapo/LuchoNapo/README.md

 I’ve worked on a variety of projects both within the agency and in my personal portfolio, including:

 Custom websites for clients seeking optimized experiences in both performance and design.
-Interactive web applications built with React and Next.js, focused on SEO and performance.
+Interactive web applications built with `React` and `Next.js`, focused on SEO and performance.
-Personal portfolio where I experiment with Astro and Tailwind to create modern, fast interfaces.
+Personal portfolio where I experiment with `Astro` and `Tailwind` to create modern, fast interfaces.

 <h3>🌱 Always learning: </h3>
 I’m constantly evolving, exploring new technologies and frameworks to stay up to date with the latest frontend trends.